Concrete slab piers being used underneath a floor to help stabilize the floor permanently.

 At Healthy Spaces, we provide proven solutions for concrete slab floor leveling -- as well as other foundation repair solutions -- to homeowners throughout Indiana and Kentucky.
 We provide each of our customers with a free, no obligation slab repair quote, in writing, before any work is done.
 To schedule your appointment, call or e-mail us today!

-Our service area includes Evansville, Vincennes, Washington, and nearby areas such as Jasper, Bedford, Henderson, Owensboro, New Palestine, Huntingburg, New Albany.
+Our service area includes Evansville, Owensboro, Newburgh, and nearby areas such as Vincennes, Henderson, Jasper, Madisonville, Washington, Sheperdsville, Haubstadt.

 HVAC (Heating, Venting, and Air Conditioning) systems may be installed beneath the floor slab.
 Over time, the ductwork can leak air, which can dry out the soil.